 (1) 1st Absence - No penalty.
-(Please use the first absence wisely such as family events, conferences, or other social activities)
+(Please use the first absence wisely such as family events, conferences, or other social activities.)

-2nd Absence - 50 points deducted from your final grade average 3rd Absence - 80 points deducted from your final grade average More than 3 absences - additional 100 points deducted from your final grade average for each absence beyond the first 3.
-If you have an unexpected medical treatment, car accident or a family emergency, etc. You must turn in a doctor's note and/or official documents at the time you return to class.
+For each absence 20 points will be deducted from your final grade average.
+For more than 8 absences - an additional 100 points will be deducted from your final grade average.

+If you have an unexpected medical treatment, emotional needs, car issues or a family emergency, etc. You must turn in a doctor's note and/or official documents at the time you return to class.
+You can contact the student service office when you do not have any official documents.
+The student service office will send a confidential letter to the instructor.
+For all athletes, you need to submit your schedule to the instructor.
 It is your responsibility to provide the written documentation to the instructor to avoid the loss of points.
+You will lose points when you do not provide any documents.